SYZ for index 1 Fano hypersurfaces in projective space: Computation of the super-potential

-One can extract a set of global coordinates on the space $\mathscr{E}_d(D)$ from the previous Lemma: there is the angular coordinate $\xi$, then the symmetric polynomials on the \emph{Mobius centers} $a_k$.
+One can extract a set of global coordinates on the space $\mathscr{E}_d(D)$ from the previous Lemma: The set of elementary symmetric polynomials on the \emph{M\"obius centers} $(a_k)$, together with the angular coordinate $\xi$.
 This makes it easier to study the tangency equation in (\ref{tangency-condition}).

-According to our computations however, it does look like $\tau^{f}_{\alpha}$ (generally speaking) is not necessarily regular.
-Not even if we allow perturbations of $f\in\mathcal{H}$ near $f_0$. i.e. $0$ is not a regular value of the jet map:
+For example, one can show through direct computation that $\tau^{f}_{\alpha}$ (generally speaking) is not necessarily regular.
+Not even if we allow perturbations of $f\in\mathcal{H}$ near $f_0$.
+In other words, $0$ is not a regular value of the jet map:

-Nonetheless, it is still possible to calculate $n_{\alpha}$ if we interpret it to be the degree of the map:
+Nonetheless, it is still possible to calculate $n_{\alpha}$, if we interpret it to be the degree of the map: